The Joy Luck Club (novel): Marriage and assimilation

 Tan portrays marriage as a way for the daughters to test how far they can “escape” from their mother’s world.
 The daughters see marrying white American men as a sign of freedom and assimilation into the United States, since they believe that these relationships promise entries into the American middle class and can release them from the expectations tied to being “Chinese”, which allow them to feel accepted in a culture that has often marked them as outsiders.

 Waverly Jong views her relationship with her fiancé, Rich, as proof that she has built a life different from her mother’s.
 She believes that choosing a white partner is a way of showing independence and modernity.
 However, she still worries about Lindo’s judgement.
 When Rich fails to follow Chinese table manners at a family dinner, Waverly feels shame.
 Her discomfort shows that even if she thought she had escaped from her mother, Chinese cultural expectations that she hoped to leave behind still silently follows her around.
 Even in a romantic relationship with Rich, she still measures herself through her mother’s words and eyes.

 Similarly, Rose Hsu Jordan also marries with a hope of escaping her background.
 She is deeply attracted by Ted’s confidence and American style upbringing because they represent the opposite of her own quiet, cautious childhood life.
 She sees her marriage as a way to gain a new identity, an outspoken, self-assured American.
 However, her high hope fades overtime as her silence and Ted’s authority recreate the same balance she once associated with her mother.
 Tan uses her marriage as a message that assimilation built on denial of heritage will always lend to a loss of self rather than freedom once to hope.

-Lena St. Clair’s relationship with Haroild Continues the Rose’s and Waverly’s pattern.
-She admires Haroild’s independence and his belief in equality, but soon discovers that his version of “equality” still suppresses her from being herself.
+Lena St. Clair’s relationship with Harold continues Rose and Waverly’s pattern.
+She admires Harold’s independence and his belief in equality, but soon discovers that his version of “equality” still suppresses her from being herself.
 She tries to follow his rules as she wants to fit into his world.
-Her willingness to adjust, even when it costs her comfort and even potential loss of her own identity, shows how easily the desire of blindly assimilation at the cost of leaving behind one’s heritage values can turn into quiet conformity, which is often dangerous.
+Her willingness to adjust, even when it costs her comfort and even potential loss of her own identity, shows how easily the desire to assimilate at the cost of leaving behind one’s heritage values can turn into quiet conformity, which is often dangerous.

 Through telling stories of these women, Tan exemplifies how the urge of assimilation can disguise itself as love.
 The daughters believe that marriage to white men can turn them from Chinese to American, and free them from their mothers’ influence.
 Instead, they soon find themselves struggling with power and identity.
 Only when they begin to accept their own cultural roots do they start to redefine what belonging and partnerships truly mean.